pascallanger/DIY-Multiprotocol-TX-Module/README.md

 It is recommended to use an external programmer like [USBASP](http://www.banggood.com/USBASP-USBISP-3_3-5V-AVR-Downloader-Programmer-With-ATMEGA8-ATMEGA128-p-934425.html) to upload the code in the Atmega328.
 The programmer should be set to 3.3V or nothing to not supply any over voltage to the multimodule and avoid any damages.

 From the Arduino environment, you can use this shortcut to compile and upload to the module: Skecth->Upload Using Programmer (Ctrl+Maj+U)

+To flash the latest provided hex file under [Release](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases), you can use a tool like [AVR Burn-O-Mat](http://avr8-burn-o-mat.aaabbb.de/), set the microcontroller to m328p and flash it.

 ###Set fuses
 Use a tool like [AVR Burn-O-Mat](http://avr8-burn-o-mat.aaabbb.de/) to set the fuses of the Atmega328 to: